Wick theorem for analytic functions of Gaussian fields: Introduction

-The Gaussian Free Field (GFF) $\phi$ (see e.g. \cite{sheffield_gaussian_2007}) is a fundamental object in probability theory and mathematical physics.
-It is regarded as the canonical model for a random surface or generalized function-valued Gaussian process or the canonical non-interacting (quantum) field.
-However, most physically relevant quantum field theories involve interactions, which are often modeled as nonlinear functions of the field, such as $e^{\alpha \phi}, \phi^4$ or $\cos(\beta \phi)$.
-These non-linearities are analytic functions of the GFF and appear naturally in the action functional of models of Liouville quantum gravity \cite{Berestycki_Powell_2025}, $\phi^4$ field theory \cite{hugophi4}, and the sine-Gordon model \cite{since-G} respectively (see also references within the given ones).
-Other examples where analytic functions of the GFF play a crucial role are Gaussian multiplicative chaos \cite{janson_gaussian_1997,peccati_wiener_2011} or the bosonization technique to link one-dimensional fermionic and bosonic quantum field theories \cite{vonDelftSchoeller98}.
+The Gaussian Free Field (GFF) $\phi$ (see, e.g., \cite{sheffield_gaussian_2007}) is a fundamental object in probability theory and mathematical physics.
+It is the canonical model for a random surface or generalized function-valued Gaussian process, and the prototypical non-interacting (quantum) field.
+In particular, the GFF arises as a universal scaling limit for fluctuations in a wide class of lattice and random interface models, making it central in the study of critical phenomena in statistical mechanics.
+Most physically relevant quantum field theories, however, involve interactions, typically modeled by nonlinear functions of the field such as $e^{\alpha\phi}$, $\phi^4$, or $\cos(\beta\phi)$.
+These analytic functions appear naturally in the action functionals of models including Liouville quantum gravity~\cite{Berestycki_Powell_2025}, $\phi^4$ field theory~\cite{hugophi4}, and the sine-Gordon model~\cite{since-G}.
+Further examples where analytic functions of the GFF play an important role include Gaussian multiplicative chaos~\cite{janson_gaussian_1997,peccati_wiener_2011} and the bosonization correspondence between one-dimensional fermionic and bosonic quantum field theories~\cite{vonDelftSchoeller98}.
+In these contexts, analytic functionals of Gaussian fields encode physically meaningful observables and correlations.

-Analytic functions of the GFF in the continuum are typically ill-defined because the GFF is a random distribution and not defined pointwise.
-To overcome this, one has to resort to renormalization techniques like Wick ordering, which allow to define and compute expectations involving such analytic functions in constructive quantum field theory \cite{GlimmJaffe87}.
-In this context, two powerful tools are Wick’s theorem and Isserlis’ theorem, see for example \cite{wick, janson_gaussian_1997, peccati_wiener_2011, yves}.
-Both are essential for handling higher-order moments and, more generally, expectations of products of Gaussian variables.
-These terms arise frequently when the analytic functions of the GFF are expanded in terms of their Taylor series, see also \cite{mcauley_limit_2025} when the underlying observable admits an Hermite decomposition.

-From the probabilistic viewpoint, Isserlis' theorem provides a closed-form expression for the expectation of any product of jointly Gaussian random variables.
-This generalization of the second-moment property of Gaussians allows one to compute multi-point correlation functions explicitly.
-Wick’s theorem, closely related and widely used in quantum field theory and statistical mechanics \cite{ZinnJustin02}, rephrases Isserlis' result in terms of Wick ordering (also called normal ordering).
-For real Gaussian variables, Wick ordering is a combinatorial device that subtracts all possible contractions (i.e., expectations) from a product of Gaussian fields, yielding a \emph{centered} product whose expectation value vanishes.
-This is particularly useful for defining nonlinear functionals of the GFF, which are otherwise ill-defined due to divergence of their expectation.
-Together, these theorems provide a rigorous and computationally tractable framework for analyzing nonlinear, possibly nonlocal observables derived from the GFF, including analytic functions like exponentials, logarithms, and more general power series.